-The results for the 24 and 64 hour storm events indicate that peak incremental concentrations of fluoride exceed the water quality criteria at points A, B and C (Table 39).
+The results for the 24 and 64 hour storm events indicate that peak incremental concentrations of fluoride are within the baseline levels at the Narsaq river control point (Table 39).
+Chloride is slightly above the baseline concentration (but within the Greenlandic water quality criteria of 120mg/L).